 Iceland is not only one of the most breathtaking countries on the planet, the Global Peace Index ranked it as the No. 1 most peaceful nation on the planet.
 In fact, it’s so safe that parents let their babies nap outside in strollers while they run into shops and cafes – the fresh air is considered good for them.
 Of course, parents keep eye on them regularly and tend to them when they wake.
 Now, this may sound boring, but there are plenty of things to do in Iceland!

-This, coupled with the fact that Iceland offers practically an endless list of outdoor activities that are sure to keep the kids — and everyone in the family — happy makes it one of the most popular places for a family-friendly vacation.
+Iceland offers a practically endless list of outdoor activities that are sure to keep the kids — and everyone in the family — happy.
+This makes it one of the most popular places for a family-friendly vacation.

 The very best things to do with kids in Iceland

 There are so many fantastic things to do in Iceland, it can be almost overwhelming.
 But if you’re traveling with kids, you’ll want to pick a few of the best sights and plan to spend plenty of time at each of them, giving your children time to explore all the wonders Iceland has to offer.
 If it’s your first time in Iceland, also check out these useful travel tips for visiting Iceland and this post on how to spend 5 days in Iceland with kids.

 1. Hallgrimskirkja Church, Reykjavik